zextras/tech-doc/source/carbonio/_management/backup.rst

 #.
 When using the **POP3/POP3S** protocol, if the email client is
    configured to download email messages and delete them immediately from the server, these messages may not be included in the backup.
-   This does not happen if the |carbonio| Powerstore component is installed.
+   This does not happen if the |storage| component is installed.

 #.
 When sending an email directly through an SMTP connection (e.g.,